 Client Experience Touchpoint Benchmark

-- CX is an ‘effect’ you ‘cause’ that occurs in what clients do (behaviour) and what they say (feedback).
+- Client experience (CX) is an ‘effect’ you ‘cause’ that occurs in what clients do (behaviour) and what they say (feedback).
 What humans do can differ dramatically from what they say.
-So, if you want to measure their experience, look at their actions – they will tell you the true story.
+So, if you want to measure their experience, their behaviours will tell you the true story.

-- With Accomplish’s CX Touchpoint Benchmark, you will be able to compare, predict, and influence your effect on clients’ behaviour.
+- With Accomplish’s CX Touchpoint Benchmark, you will then be able to compare yourself against your peers, as well as predict and influence your effect on institutional clients’ behaviour.

 To manage CX, you need to measure it